 Make sure you promote your content once it’s live to give it the full exposure it deserves.

-BBC’s recent Wimbledon Time Machine piece is a shining example of event-specific content at the top of its game.
+Although created way back in 2015 the BBC’s Wimbledon Time Machine piece is a shining example of event-specific content.

 After users type in their date of birth they’re transported to that specific year, and presented with a host of facts, stats and information relating to the tournament, players and weather.